Dealsy/Todo-App/notes.md

 - input new task
 - Add a new task to the list when the user clicks the button and the input is not empty
-- When a task is clicked, it should open a modal with the task details

 ### Components

 - Add variant of button component
 - reusable task component
-- Modal component for viewing task details

 ## Delete a task